Table of Contents

 Many investors will set up a traditional or Roth IRA as a means of saving for retirement.
-Currently, investors under the age of 50 can contribute up to $6,000 per year into an IRA and those over the age of 50 can contribute up to $6,600 per year.
-Those who have been investing in an IRA for years, even decades, may find themselves with hundreds of thousands of dollars that is invested in a traditional portfolio of stocks, bonds and mutual funds.
+Currently, investors under the age of 50 can contribute up to $6,000 per year into an IRA.
+Whereas those over the age of 50 can contribute up to $6,600 per year.
+Investors who have been contributing to an IRA for years or even decades may find that they have accumulated hundreds of thousands of dollars invested in a traditional portfolio consisting of stocks, bonds, and mutual funds.

 Investors often do not realize that, by moving their IRA funds into a self-directed IRA, they can diversify their retirement portfolios by investing in alternative asset classes, including but not limited to real estate.
-Those who have been pumping cash into retirement accounts and therefore do not have cash on hand to invest in real estate deals will find this is an attractive way to invest in real estate.
-What is more, there are significant tax benefits associated with investing in real estate using your SDIRA.
+Individuals who have been pumping cash into retirement accounts, so therefore they do not have cash on hand to invest in real estate deals; often times will find this is an attractive way to invest in real estate.
+Furthermore, utilizing a self-directed IRA to invest in real estate offers significant tax benefits.

 What is a Self-Directed IRA?